Stocks closing mixed after new signs of cooling inflation

 The Fed’s last two increases were by 0.75 points, accelerating from its two earlier hikes of the year, as the central bank upped its fight against high inflation.
 Even if the Fed can manage to slow the economy enough to stamp out inflation without causing a recession, higher interest rates pull downward on prices for all kinds of investments regardless.

-Treasury yields were mixed Thursday, after paring earlier losses.
-The 10-year yield rose to 2.88% from 2.79% late Wednesday.
+Treasury yields mostly rose Thursday, after paring earlier losses.
+The 10-year yield rose to 2.89% from 2.79% late Wednesday, a big move.

 In markets overseas, European stocks closed mixed, while Asian indexes were mostly higher.